spinningideas/client-store/README.md

     isBest: false,
   });

-  // commit the database to localStorage
+  // save the data to localStorage
-  // all create/drop/insert/update/delete operations should be committed moviesDB.commit();
+  // all create/drop/insert/update/delete operations should be committed moviesStore.commit();
 }
 ```